cilium/cilium/Documentation/community/roadmap.rst

 CLI for things like process execution, file access, network observability, and privileged execution.

-Although Tetragon is still in Beta stage, it is already in production use with a set of adopters.
+Although Tetragon is still in Beta stage, a set of adopters already use it in production.

 Codebase modularization
 ~~~~~~~~~~~~~~~~~~~~~~~